Shaheed-e-Mohabbat Boota Singh: The end

 An uncle of Boota, who was scheming that Boota would die unmarried and the family property would go to him, becomes envious of his marriage with Zainab.
 A few years later, when India and Pakistan agree to deport women left behind in the riots, he informs the police that there is such a Muslim woman in their village.
 In Boota's absence police forcibly dump Zainab into a truck bound for a refugee camp (leaving the child behind).

 Zainab is sent to her parents' home in the village of Barki in Pakistan.
 Boota sells all his land and goes along with his child to Pakistan illegally.
 He is beaten by Zainab's relatives.
 Then they inform the police and Boota is brought before a judge who is quite willing to free him if his wife owns up, but under pressure from her family, she backs off.

 A disappointed and mournful Boota jumps with his daughter before an oncoming train.
 He dies, but miraculously, his daughter survives.
 Pakistani youth, overcome by this, hail him "Shaheed-E-Mohabbat Boota Singh" (lit.
 Martyr-in-Love Boota Singh) and erect a memorial and a trust in his name.

 Cast

+Release

+The movie was released on January 1, 1999.

+Home Media Release

+The film can be streamed online on the Chaupal OTT platform.